 n in-depth review of the science and evidence for vestibular rehabilitation, evaluation and intervention strategies for pediatric clients.
 The course includes detailed didactic review of the vestibular system, its function

-This course is co-sponsored by Specialty Therapy Source LLC and the APTA .
-The American Physical Therapy Association (APTA) is an approved provider of continuing education throughout the United States, and an Authorized Provider of continuing education through the International Association of Continuing Education and Training (IACET).
+This course is co-sponsored by Specialty Therapy Source LLC and the American Physical Therapy Association (APTA) .
+The APTA is an approved provider of continuing education throughout the United States, and has been accredited as an Authorized Provider by the International Association of Continuing Education and Training (IACET).
 Licensees should verify with their individual licensing boards whether the continuing education credits issued are accepted.
-CEUs approval (35 + 6 contact hours) is pending in all states.
+CEUs approval (40 + 3 contact hours) is pending in all states.
 See brochure or Registration page for details.
 Click here for brochure.

 Click here for brochure, or go to registration page (below) Pre-requisite readings (see registration below) Open to physical , occupational and speech therapists and audiologists.